 PANCAIM latest achievements will be observed, best dissemination channels for scientific, industrial and public awareness will be chosen and the outputs will be published in this section.

-Project website – The document describes the creation of a comprehensive dedicated website for the project.
-This was be established at the beginning of the project and set up for public access.
+Project website – The document describes the creation of a comprehensive dedicated website for the project as part of the project communication strategy.
 The website will be actively maintained during the project period.

 Dissemination and communication strategy – The document outlines the main elements and strategic choices regarding the dissemination and communication activities of the PANCAIM project towards the most important stakeholder groups.